 Named a “California Lawyer of the Year” by California Lawyer (2013)

-Representative Criminal and Civil Antitrust Matters:*
+Representative Criminal Antitrust Investigations (as Prosecutor):*

 Representative Criminal Antitrust Investigations (Oversight as Antitrust Division’s Deputy Assistant Attorney General):*